Powerful SWOT, Value Chain, Root Cause Analysis, Competitor Analysis, PEST, Five Forces tools for effective strategic

 The 'four corners' refers to four diagnostic components that are essential to competitor analysis: future goals (also called drivers); current strategy; management assumptions; and capabilities.
 Understanding these four components can help you to predict how a competitor may respond to a given situation.

-The idea behind developing a strategic analysis model with an InfoArt graphic is to facilitate a more accurate and efficient analysis process that focuses mainly on analyzing, not drawing.
-That's why our InfoArt graphic has included several smart features that help you automatically arrange and position your content.
+The intuitive, list-based data editor allows a more accurate and efficient analysis process that focuses mainly on analyzing, not drawing.
+It included several smart features that help you automatically arrange and position your content.

 One of the smart features is the automatic adjustment of cells' font size, which ensures that the text content in a graphic is always within shape boundary and remain consistent regardless of diagram's size.
 For instance, the content of the 'S', 'W', 'O' and 'T' cells in a SWOT Analysis diagram will always maintaining the same font size regardless of the volume of content in any particular cell.